 - 1. Honors and Research Programs: The institute encourages fast learners to enrol for honors programs or research opportunities specifically designed for them.
-These programs provide challenging coursework, research projects, and mentorship from faculty members to stimulate intellectual growth. - 2.
-Competitions and Hackathons: Engineering colleges often organize competitions, hackathons, or engineering challenges.
+These programs provide challenging coursework, research projects, and mentorship from faculty members to stimulate intellectual growth. - Competitions and Hackathons: Engineering colleges often organize competitions, hackathons, or engineering challenges.
 Participating in these events allows fast learners to showcase their skills, collaborate with peers, and tackle complex problems in a competitive environment.

 File Description Documents

-Link for additional Information Nil

 Upload any additional information View File

-2.2.2 - Student- Full time teacher ratio (Data for the latest completed academic year)
+Paste link for additional information Nil

+2.2.2 - Student - Teacher (full-time) ratio

-Number of Students Number of Teachers 2674 198
+Year Number of Students Number of Teachers 31/07/2023 3813 182

-File Description Documents Any additional information No File Uploaded
+File Description Documents Upload any additional information No File Uploaded

-2.3 - Teaching- Learning Process
+2.3 - Teaching-Learning Process

-2.3.1 - Student centric methods, such as experiential learning, participative learning and problem solving methodologies are used for enhancing learning experiences
+2.3.1 - Student-centric methods such as experiential learning, participative learning and problemsolving methodologies are used for enhancing learning experiences: